College of Architecture

 Assistant Dean for Graduate Programs - Katherine R. Reed, PhD

-Assistant Dean of Diversity and Inclusion - Deidra D. Davis, PhD
+Assistant Dean of Community Wellness and Engagement - Deidra D. Davis, PhD

 Assistant Dean for Finance and Administration - Chris Novosad, MBA